jhua0989/quiz8/README.md

 <img src="assets/Wheels.jpg" width="200px">

 The work is composed of multiple circles, some of which have a line in the center.
 These lines remind me of the hands of a CD player.
 My inspiration came from visualizing these circles in the shape of a CD.
+The circle seems to me to represent completeness and circularity, in keeping with the eternal flow of music.
+This pattern presents a sense of coherence and harmony, resonates with the melody and rhythm of the music, gives the work a more dynamic sense, and this design is both retro and modern.

 >This is the overall effect: